 Crockpot Mexican Casserole is an easy, healthy, and delicious way to get your favorite Mexican flavors all in one bite.
 Made with beef, beans, peppers, and enchilada sauce, all seasoned with bold spices and topped with ooey-gooey cheese.
 This is a one-pot meal perfect for busy weeknights!

-This is a one-pot, set-it-and-forget-it meal that is way too easy to only save for once a month.
+This is a one-pot, set-it-and-forget-it meal.
 It’s definitely one to keep handy for low key weekends, busy weeknights, and then again for lunch the next day.
 All you need is to brown the meat in a skillet and transfer all ingredients to the slow cooker and let it work its magic.
 It will be ready and waiting for you just in time for dinner.

 How to Make Easy Mexican Casserole in a Slow Cooker